ehealthsuisse/EPR-by-example/files/PDQ.md

 - *ActiveParticipant*: Information on the responding service endpoint (line 13 ..
 15).
 - *AuditSourceIdentification*: Information related to the primary system performing the query (line 16 ..
 18)
 - *ParticipantObjectIdentification*: Information on the patients EPR accessed (line 19 ..
 23)
-- *ParticipantObjectIdentification*: Request message related information including a UUencoded copy of the query (line 24 ..
+- *ParticipantObjectIdentification*: Request message related information including a UBASE-64 encoded copy of the query (line 24 ..
 28).

 ## Security Requirements